ProjectRio/ProjectRio-web/README.md

 **Q: How do I see my personal stats?**

-If you are a Patron you can use your username to retrieve your personal stats from the database.
-Otherwise, you can view the community's stats as a whole by using GenericHomeUser and GenericAwayUser as usernames.
-Once we leave Beta account creation will be available to everyone.
-Check out the [Public Endpoints](#public-endpoints) for more information!
+If you have a Project Rio account you can use your username to retrieve your personal stats from the database using the `/stats/` endpoint.

 # Thanks for using Rio Web!